datasets/gini-index/README.md

 ## Automation

-Up-to-date (auto-updates every year) gdp dataset could be found on the datahub.io: https://datahub.io/core/gini-index
+Up-to-date (auto-updates each 2 month) gini-index dataset could be found on the datahub.io: https://datahub.io/core/gini-index

 ## Licence